IHE/ITI.PDQm/input/pagecontent/ITI-78.md

 See [ITI TF-2: Appendix Z.6 for details](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.6-populating-the-expected-response-format).

 ##### 2:3.78.4.1.3 Expected Actions
 The Patient Demographics Supplier SHALL return demographic records that reflect the match to all of the search criteria provided by the Patient Demographics Consumer.
-The Patient Demographics Supplier SHALL respond with a [Query Patient Resource Response message](#query-response) synchronously (i.e., on the same connection as was used to initiate the request).
+The Patient Demographics Supplier SHALL respond with a [Query Patient Resource Response message](#query-response).

 The Patient Demographics Supplier SHALL return all exact matches to the search parameters sent by the Patient Demographics Consumer; IHE does not further specify matching requirements.
 Additional details for handling query parameters are described in [ITI TF-2: Appendix Z.2](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.2-query-parameters).